v3io/tutorials/README.md

 - Ingesting (writing) data directly into the system using RESTful AWS-like simple-object, streaming, or NoSQL APIs
 - Using serverless functions to scrape or read data from external sources such as Twitter, weather services, or stock-trading data services

+<a id="data-collection-and-ingestion-examples"></a>
+#### Examples

-For details and examples, see the [data collection and exploration tutorial](GettingStarted/GettingStarted.ipynb).
+For details and examples, see the [GettingStarted](GettingStarted/GettingStarted.ipynb#data-collection-and-ingestion) tutorial Jupyter notbeooks and the [getting-started tutorials and guides](https://www.iguazio.com/docs/tutorials/latest-release/getting-started/) in the platform documentation.
+The examples include the following:

+<a id="data-collection-and-ingestion-examples-by-data-sources"></a>
+##### Examples By Data Source

+- Ingesting data from an external SQL database to a NoSQL table using V3IO Frames &mdash; see the [ReadingFromExternalDB](GettingStarted/ReadingFromExternalDB.ipynb) notbeook.
+- Ingesting data from Amazon S3 &mdash; see the [GettingStarted](GettingStarted/GettingStarted.ipynb#ingest-from-amazon-s3) notebook.
+  - Ingesting data from Amazon S3 to a NoSQL table &mdash;
+    - Using Spark DataFrames and curl or Botocore &mdash; see the [getting-started tutorial example](GettingStarted/GettingStarted.ipynb#getting-started-example) and [Converting a CSV File to a NoSQL Table](https://www.iguazio.com/docs/tutorials/latest-release/getting-started/ingest-n-consume-files/#convert-csv-to-nosql) tutorial, and the [SparkSQLAnalytics](GettingStarted/SparkSQLAnalytics.ipynb) notebook.
+    - Using V3IO Frames and pandas DataFrames &mdash; see the [frames](GettingStarted/frames.ipynb) notebook.
+- Streaming data from an external streaming engine to a NoSQL or time-series database (TSDB) table &mdash; see the [GettingStarted](GettingStarted/GettingStarted.ipynb#streaming-data-from-an-external-streaming-engine) notebook.

+<a id="data-collection-and-ingestion-examples-by-api"></a>
+##### Examples By API

+- Ingesting data using the platform's RESTful web APIs &mdash; see the [Ingesting and Consuming Files](https://www.iguazio.com/docs/tutorials/latest-release/getting-started/ingest-n-consume-files/) and [Sending HTTP and HTTPS Requests](https://www.iguazio.com/docs/tutorials/latest-release/getting-started/fundamentals/#sending-http-requests) tutorials and the [web-API references](https://www.iguazio.com/docs/reference/latest-release/api-reference/web-apis/).
+- Ingesting, consuming, and analyzing data using Spark DataFrames &mdash; see the [getting-started tutorial example](GettingStarted/GettingStarted.ipynb#getting-started-example) and [Converting a CSV File to a NoSQL Table](https://www.iguazio.com/docs/tutorials/latest-release/getting-started/ingest-n-consume-files/#convert-csv-to-nosql) tutorial, the [SparkSQLAnalytics](GettingStarted/SparkSQLAnalytics.ipynb) notebook, and the [Getting Started with Data Ingestion Using Spark](https://www.iguazio.com/docs/tutorials/latest-release/getting-started/data-ingestion-w-spark-qs/) tutorial.
+- Ingesting, consuming, and analyzing data using V3IO Frames and pandas DataFrames &mdash; see the [frames](GettingStarted/frames.ipynb) notebook.
+- Ingesting files (objects) from the dashboard &mdash; see the [Ingesting and Consuming Files](https://www.iguazio.com/docs/tutorials/latest-release/getting-started/ingest-n-consume-files/) tutorial.

+<a id="data-collection-and-ingestion-examples-by-file-type"></a>
+##### Examples By File Type

+- Ingesting and using CSV files &mdash;
+  - Using Spark DataFrames and curl or Botocore &mdash; see the [GettingStarted](GettingStarted/GettingStarted.ipynb), [FilesAccess](GettingStarted/FilesAccess.ipynb), and [SparkSQLAnalytics](GettingStarted/SparkSQLAnalytics.ipynb) notebooks, and the [Converting a CSV File to a NoSQL Table](https://www.iguazio.com/docs/tutorials/latest-release/getting-started/ingest-n-consume-files/#convert-csv-to-nosql) and [Getting Started with Data Ingestion Using Spark](https://www.iguazio.com/docs/tutorials/latest-release/getting-started/data-ingestion-w-spark-qs/) tutorials.
+  - Using V3IO Frames &mdash; see the [frames](GettingStarted/frames.ipynb) notebook.
+- Ingesting and using Parquet data files &mdash;
+  - Using Spark DataFrames &mdash; see the [Getting Started with Data Ingestion Using Spark](https://www.iguazio.com/docs/tutorials/latest-release/getting-started/data-ingestion-w-spark-qs/) tutorial.
+  - Using pandas DataFrames &mdash; see the [ReadWriteFromParquet](GettingStarted/.ipynb) notebook.
+- Ingesting binary image filese &mdash; see the [Ingesting and Consuming Files](https://www.iguazio.com/docs/tutorials/latest-release/getting-started/ingest-n-consume-files/) tutorial.

 <a id="data-exploration-and-processing"></a>
 ### Exploring and Processing Data

-The platform includes a wide range of integrated data query and exploration tools, including the following:
+The platform includes a wide range of integrated open-source data query and exploration tools, including the following:

-- [Apache Spark](https://spark.apache.org/) data-processing engine &mdash; including the Spark SQL and Datasets, MLlib, R, and GraphX libraries &mdash; with real-time access to the platform's NoSQL data store and file system
+- [Apache Spark](https://spark.apache.org/) data-processing engine &mdash; including the Spark SQL and Datasets, MLlib, R, and GraphX libraries &mdash; with real-time access to the platform's NoSQL data store and file system.
+  For more information and examples of using Spark DataFrames to analyze data in the platform, see the [SparkSQLAnalytics](GettingStarted/SparkSQLAnalytics.ipynb) getting-started tutorial Jupyter notebook, the [Getting Started with Data Ingestion Using Spark](https://www.iguazio.com/docs/tutorials/latest-release/getting-started/data-ingestion-w-spark-qs/) tutorial, and the platform's [Spark NoSQL DataFrame reference](https://www.iguazio.com/docs/reference/latest-release/api-reference/spark-apis/spark-datasets/nosql-dataframe/).
-- [Presto](http://prestodb.github.io/) distributed SQL query engine, which can be used to run interactive SQL queries over platform NoSQL tables or other object (file) data sources
+- [Presto](http://prestodb.github.io/) distributed SQL query engine, which can be used to run interactive SQL queries over platform NoSQL tables or other object (file) data sources.
+  For more information and examples of using Presto to analyze data in the platform, see the platform's [Presto reference](https://www.iguazio.com/docs/reference/latest-release/presto/overview/).
-- [pandas](https://pandas.pydata.org/) Python analysis library, including structured DataFrames
+- [pandas](https://pandas.pydata.org/) Python analysis library, including structured DataFrames.
-- [Dask](https://dask.org/) parallel-computing Python library, including scaled pandas DataFrames
+- [Dask](https://dask.org/) parallel-computing Python library, including scaled pandas DataFrames.
 - [V3IO Frames](https://github.com/v3io/frames) <font color="#00BCF2">\[Tech Preview\]</font> &mdash; Iguazio's open-source data-access library, which provides a unified high-performance API for accessing NoSQL, stream, and time-series data in the platform's data store and features native integration with pandas and [NVIDIA RAPIDS](https://rapids.ai/).
 - Built-in support for ML packages such as [scikit-learn](https://scikit-learn.org), [Pyplot](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.html), [NumPy](http://www.numpy.org/), [PyTorch](https://pytorch.org/), and [TensorFlow](https://www.tensorflow.org/).

 All these tools are integrated with the platform's Jupyter Notebook service, enabling users to access the same data through different interfaces with minimal configuration overhead.
-Users can easily install any Python package by using the [Conda](https://anaconda.org/anaconda/conda) binary package and environment manager and the [pip](https://pip.pypa.io) Python package installer, which are both available as part of the Jupyter Notebook service.
+Users can easily install additional Python packages by using the [Conda](https://anaconda.org/anaconda/conda) binary package and environment manager and the [pip](https://pip.pypa.io) Python package installer, which are both available as part of the Jupyter Notebook service.

 > **Note:** You can deploy and manage application services, such as Spark and Jupyter Notebook, from the **Services** page of the platform dashboard.

+Typically, data scientists use Jupyter Notebook to run the exploration phase.
+You can execute code that uses different tools &mdash; such as Spark jobs or SQL queries &mdash; on the same data set from the same Jupyter notebook and without having to move the data.
+The platform's unified ata model enables you to store and analyze different types of data &mdash; such as NoSQL ("key/value"), time series, stream data, and files (simple objects) &mdash; and leverage different tools for accessing and manipulating the data from a single interface.

+<a id="data-exploration-and-processing-examples"></a>
+#### Examples

+For details and examples, see the [GettingStarted](GettingStarted/GettingStarted.ipynb#data-exploration-and-processing) platform tutorial Jupyter notebook.
+The examples include the following:

+- Exploring data using Spark DataFrames &mdash; see the [SparkSQLAnalytics](GettingStarted/SparkSQLAnalytics.ipynb) getting-started tutorial notebook.
+- Exploring data using V3IO Frames and pandas DataFrames &mdasbh; see the [frames](GettingStarted/frames.ipynb) getting-started tutorial notebook.
+- Exploring data using SQL &mdash; see the [GettingStarted](GettingStarted/GettingStarted.ipynb#data-exploration-sql) getting-started tutorial notebook.

 <a id="building-and-training-models"></a>
 ### Building and Training Models